 5+ years = 0% of the discount

-You must also have to give your original landlord first refusal on the property if you sell it within 10 years.
+You also have to give your original landlord first refusal on the property and offer it to another social landlord in the area if you sell it within ten years.

-Control over social housing is a devolved issue, meaning that the governments of Scotland, Wales and Northern Ireland have control over the Right to Buy schemes in these countries.
+Control over social housing is a devolved issue, meaning that the governments of Scotland, Wales and Northern Ireland have control over their Right to Buy schemes.

 The maximum discount you can get is: